Skip to main content

 How to handle a roof damage insurance claim in California — common causes, what's covered, insurer inspections, matching disputes, and how to get the full settlement you're owed.

-Roofing Systems and Materials: A Deep Dive for Insurance Claims
+Roofing Systems and Materials: An Insurance Claims Guide

-Technical guide to roofing types — TPO, EPDM, metal, asphalt shingles, and wood shake — and the claim issues each creates.
-California Title 24 cool roof requirements, multiple layers, space decking conversions, and solar panel complications.
+TPO, EPDM, metal, asphalt, and wood shake roofing on claims: California Title 24 cool roof rules, multiple layers, space decking, and solar complications.

 Scheduled Personal Property, Floaters & Exotic Item Coverage

-How to schedule high-value items on your insurance policy, what personal articles floaters cover, and how to insure exotic items like racehorses, collector cars, fine art, and appreciating collectibles.
+How to schedule high-value items, what personal articles floaters cover, and how to insure racehorses, collector cars, fine art, and other collectibles.

 Scope of Loss Disputes: When the Adjuster Misses Damage

-Understanding scope of loss disputes with insurers — what they are, why carriers undercount damage, how to document items the adjuster missed, and strategies for challenging an inadequate repair estimate.
+Why carriers undercount damage on property claims, how to document items the adjuster missed, and how to challenge an inadequate repair estimate.

-Scoping the Loss: A Field Manual for Property Claims Inspection
+Scoping the Loss: A Field Manual for Claims Inspection

-Selective O&P Denial: When Carriers Pay It on Some Trades But Not Others
+Selective O&P Denial: Pay Some Trades, Not Others

-Insurance companies routinely apply overhead and profit to some portions of a claim while excluding others — denying it on roofing, mitigation, or contents.
-This all-or-nothing issue cost Allstate $335,000 on a $33,000 dispute.
-The case law, the Xactimate mechanics, and how to fight back.
+Insurers apply overhead and profit to some trades and deny it on others.
+The all-or-nothing case law, the Xactimate mechanics, and how to fight back.

 Selling a Property With a Pending Insurance Claim

 Can you sell a home while an insurance claim is open?
-Yes, but the complications are significant.
-Learn how to protect claim proceeds, handle assignments, navigate mortgage payoffs, and avoid common pitfalls when real estate transactions and insurance claims collide.
+How to protect claim proceeds, handle assignments, and navigate mortgage payoffs without losing money.

-What service line coverage is, why standard homeowners policies exclude underground utility lines, what endorsements cover, typical costs, common claims, and how to add this valuable protection to your policy.
+Why standard homeowners policies exclude underground utility lines, what service line endorsements cover, typical costs, common claims, and how to add coverage.

 Should I File a Claim?
 How to Decide